grove-platform/OASprey/README.md

 ## Solution 😄

-This plugin lets you automatically test whether your server's behaviour and documentation match.
+This plugin lets you automatically test whether your server's behavior and documentation match.
 It adds Jest matchers that support the [OpenAPI standard](https://swagger.io/docs/specification/about/) for documenting REST APIs.
 In your JavaScript tests, you can simply assert